lizzybrooks/code-based-art/week3/readme.md

 1. Check in/recap from last week.
 (10 mins)
 2. A slideshow/discussion of interesting artwork (20 mins)
 3. What is Arduino?
 Plug in the board, open the Ide (15 mins)
-4. Working with LEDs: [blink tutorial] (https://www.arduino.cc/en/Tutorial/Blink) and basic circuitry (45 minutes)
+4. Working with LEDs: [blink tutorial] (https://www.arduino.cc/en/Tutorial/Blink) and basic circuitry [basic circuitry] (http://www.ladyada.net/learn/arduino/lesson3.html) (45 minutes)
 5. Introducing serial communication between Processing and Arduino.
 Make your light blink with a mouse click (walk through [example](https://github.com/lizzybrooks/code-based-art/tree/master/week3/examples/processing/Interaction1)).
 [This tutorial](https://learn.sparkfun.com/tutorials/connecting-arduino-to-processing#to-arduino) is also useful.
 (30 minutes)
 6. Make your lights react to your Processing sketch from last week.
 (30 minutes)
 7. Share work and discuss (30 minutes)